Psalms For Life

 night after night they make it known.

-3 Though without a word, sound or syntax
+3 Though without word, sound, or syntax

-4 it broadcasts to earth’s farthest corners
+4 they broadcast to earth’s farthest corners

-beaming its message everywhere
+beaming their message everywhere

 with perfect clarity.